 Remember that there typically are no guarantees, so you’ll only be able to work with what’s happened so far and the best projections that can be made.

-You’ll also want to review the consequences of surrendering, or cancelling, a policy.
+You’ll also want to review the consequences of cancelling your policy.
 There may be potential tax implications or policy fees that you’ll need to pay.

-If you stop paying the premiums on your universal life insurance policy, a couple of things might happen.
+Here’s what might happen if you stop paying the premiums on your universal life insurance policy:

 First, the premiums may be paid from the cash value of your account to keep the policy in force.
 This only works if there is enough cash value in the policy to do so.